adetaylor/codeclub-python/exercises/Py01-Ball/docs/README.md

 The aim of this exercise is to talk the kids through some basic Python syntax, especially in relation to PyGame which is what subsequent exercises will use.

-It's really the absolute simplest thing I can come up with in Pygame.
+It's the simplest possible thing using PyGame.

 You should get them to type it up following along, whilst you explain everything.